younggg96/frontend-prep-interview/BasicBQ/q3-project.md

 项目经验
 Can you tell me about a project you worked on recently?
 （可以介绍一个你最近做过的项目吗？）

 Sure!
-One of the most impactful projects I worked on was at Vibrant Wellness.
-I led the frontend rearchitecture of their e-commerce platform from 0 to launch.
-The old system was built with Vue 2 and had issues like slow builds, poor SEO, and inconsistent UI.
+One of the projects I worked was at Vibrant Wellness.
+I led the frontend rearchitecture of e-commerce platform from 0 to production.
+The old system was built with Vue 2 and had issues like slow web loading, poor SEO, and inconsistent UI.

-I redesigned the architecture using React, Next.js, and Tailwind CSS, and implemented SSR and SSG for better performance and SEO.
-We also introduced component-based development and reusable patterns, which helped improve team efficiency and code quality.
+I redesigned the architecture using React, Next.js, and implemented SSR and SSG for better performance and SEO.

+I also built internal UI component system.
+We started with Tailwind CSS and shadcn/ui as a base, and from there I created a set of modular, reusable components—things like buttons, form elements and interactive components like drawers and tabs.
+I documented each component clearly and set up Storybook so other developers could preview, test, and plug them into their workflows.
+The goal was to ensure consistency in visual style and behavior across the platform.

+I worked closely with designers to translate mockups into scalable components, and also worked with backend team to define APIs in a way that fit frontend needs and performance constraints.
+We used tools like Figma, Jira, and Confluence to stay aligned across teams and avoid miscommunication.

 As the frontend tech lead, I handled everything from architecture planning to mentoring junior devs.
-Within three months of launch, organic traffic went up by 30%.
 I’m proud because I took ownership from zero to launch and made a measurable business impact.

 Can you describe a project you're proud of?